hbbio/opaque/README.md

-Naturally your blog is so popular (due to *you* being *awesome*) that any normal server by its lonesome would never be able to handle the relentless onlslaught of crazed visitors 24/7.
+Naturally your blog is so popular (due to *you* being *awesome*) that any normal server by its lonesome would never be able to handle the relentless onslaught of crazed visitors 24/7.
 Let the cloud save you:

      $ make cloud CLOUD_OPTS=...